jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Replaced LT06 (HLT) with remote command logic and added new SV20 variable to replace LT06 throughout to add remote command logic for activating HLT
 - Changed SV35 so HLT activates upon overcurrent pickups rather than overcurrent timeouts
 - Added SV27 and edited TR3X equation for HLT trip delay
+- Added SV20 to 3ph and 1ph torque control equations so HLT overrides CLPU

 Questions